rooklift/twogtp/README.md

 # Notes

-* Control whether the engines are restarted between games with the `"restart"` option.
+* Control whether the engines are restarted between games with the `restart` option.
+We try to send the GTP command `clear_cache` to all engines anyway, but this was added to Leela Zero only after 0.17.
+Without it (and without restarting) LZ may reuse its cached data.
-* The `"passing_wins"` option is a cheap hack to allow Leela test matches to end early; the first engine to pass is considered the winner (this is usually correct).
+* The `passing_wins` option is a cheap hack to allow LZ test matches to end early; the first engine to pass is considered the winner (this is usually correct).
 * Otherwise, we currently do not try to calculate the score if the game ends due to 2 passes.